formigarafa/robotito/README.md

 * port redirections
 * annoying administrators

-Robo-TiTO allows you circumvent these problems and execute commands remotelly on your server.
+Robo-TiTO allows you circumvent these problems and execute commands remotely on your server.

 ## Get involved
 Drop a :+1: or a comment on Robo-TiTO's [Research](https://github.com/formigarafa/robotito/issues/4)